bukka/WordPress/wp-content/plugins/wf-cookie-consent/readme.txt

 == Changelog ==

+= 0.9.9 =
+Compatibility for Polylang Version 1.8

 = 0.9.8 =
-Added compatibility for WPML Version: 3.2 and above
+Compatibility for WPML Version 3.2 and above

 = 0.9.7 =
 Improved compatibility with WPML Multilingual CMS 3.2.6

 = 0.9.5 =
-Added compatibility for IE8 and previous IE versions
+Compatibility for IE8 and previous IE versions

 = 0.9.4 =
 Bugfix: The page-selector is now showing all entries.